ND7996/Simulation_AnalysisScripts/README.md

 rmsf.sh - calculates rmsf over the course of the trajectory

+rmsf_boxhighlight.ipynb - plotting the fluctuating regions with box patches

 sasa.sh - calculates the overall surface area of all solute atoms

 seconstr.sh - Average structural propensities for all frames will be written to the file specified by sumout